General Information

 Main span deflection of a hybrid cable-stayed suspension bridge.

-The main span truss is deflected, as noticeable by the elevation difference between the handrails and the side view shown in figure 8.
+The main span truss is deflected, as noticeable by the elevation difference between the side- and mid-span handrails.
+Figure 8 shows a side view of the main span.

 Main span deflection.